ameyskadam/FullStackProject/README.md

 # FullStackProject

-To Run the Application Clone the Repository you will find this option when you click on Repository, the Green button named 'Code' click it and choose open with Visual Studio Code. and if you open the Application in Visual Studio(VS Code), to follow some instructions noted below.
+To Run the Application Simply download the Zip file from the option Code, and then unzip in your local pc.
+If you open the file in Microsoft Visual Studio 2022 just run the Application with a simple click besides Debug option.

+And if you open the Application in (VS Code),
+You need to follow some instructions noted below.
 1. open the terminal (You will find the option above in the header)
 2. direct to the folder:- cd ClientApp
 3. Run the following commands one by one.